 Greensboro, NC 27417-0407

 The processing time is about a month.
-You will receive confirmation and scheduling details via postcard and email.
-Once you receive your confirmation, you can schedule at your choice of AMP computerized testing sites.
-Texas has nine testing sites:
+Once you receive your confirmation, you can schedule at your choice of Pearson computerized testing sites.
+Texas has 19 testing sites.

 Your fee gives you a six month eligibility window.

-The board allows you two attempts without requiring further education.
-If you do not pass on a second attempt, you will need to either take nine hours of graduate coursework in your weakest area or wait two years (See: http://www.dshs.state.tx.us/counselor/lpc_faqs.shtm).
+The board allows you three attempts without requiring further education.
+If you do not pass on a third attempt, you will need to either take nine hours of graduate coursework in your weakest area or wait two years.

 You will need to complete 3,000 hours of supervised practice as a Licensed Professional Counselor Intern.
 At least 1,500 of these hours will need to be direct client care.